virajmuthye/Tutorials/UNIX_Basic_Commands.md

 	Copy/delete/move files if needed from one directory to another Concatanate reads from multiple files into one file
 ```

+## First, take a look at where you are in the maze of directories on ARC
+## Type "pwd" and see what happens!

 ## 1. cd
 ### The cd command changes the current (working) directory.